microsoft/genaiscript/docs/src/content/docs/faq.md

 -   **What foundation models and LLMs are recommended for use with GenAIScript?**
     Services like Azure Open AI with updated safety and Responsible AI features are recommended.
 GenAIScript can also be used with existing open-source LLMs.

+-   **Do you provide system prompts to guard against common problems like harmful content or jailbreaking?**
+    Yes, GenAIScript includes system prompts to guard against harmful content and jailbreaking.
+For more information, see the [Content Safety](/genaiscript/reference/scripts/content-safety) documentation.

+-   **Do you support Azure Content Services?**
+    Yes, GenAIScript provides APIs to interact with Azure Content Safety services.
+For more information, see the [Content Safety](/genaiscript/reference/scripts/content-safety) documentation.

 ### Community and Support

 -   **Where can I find the GenAIScript community for discussions and support?**